 Inspiration from palm reading, you can tell a lot from the soul of their hands.
-Tattoos, no tattoos, light or dark skin, weathered or smooth, they all have a story to tell.
+Tattoos, no tattoos, light or dark skin, weathered or smooth, each have their own identity and story.
 This will be a great addition to the Oribe campaigns, continuing with the message of diversity where the last photoshoot left of (Richard Burbridge Hair Imagery for Oribe).

-This campaign is targeted at salons, stylists, and the B2B sales.
+This campaign is targeted at salons, stylists, and the Business-to-Business sales.

 Actions may include braiding, spraying, brushing, cutting (both with scissors and razors), hair falling, and applying product.

 Hand movementns will be elegant, but not just for the sake of elegance, each movement will stay genuine to the way hair is styled.
 All imagery will have hands in them, with a combination of hair and product.

 The light will be overall soft, but have a punch/shine look to it that will make the skin, product and hair pop in the images.
 We may under or overexpose certain images to accentuate line, texture and movement.